verilog-to-routing/vtr-verilog-to-routing/vtr_flow/arch/multi_die/README.md

 2. **stratixiv_3d:**
    - Contains architecture files based on a [StratixIV-like](../titan/stratixiv_arch.timing.xml) architecture.
    - Delays of switches and routing resources are similar to those reported in the capture of the StratixIV architecture.
-   - For the inter-die connection, we multiply the L4 wire delay of SIV by the ratio of the inter-die connection delay to the L4 wire delay of the Koios benchmark.
+   - For the inter-die connection, we multiply the L4 wire delay of SIV by the ratio of the inter-die connection delay to the L4 wire delay of the Koios_3d benchmark.
    - **Architectures:**
      - `3d_10x10_noc_base_stratixiv_up.xml`
        - A 10x10 NoC mech is put on the base die.